 There is no calibration software that is applicable to IES at this time.
-Calibration data will be included in a later release.

 2.4.7 Pipeline Processing Software

 The pipeline processing software is the IES Ground System (IESGS).
 IESGS extracts IES CCSDS packets from the RPC collective data files stored on the RPC central data server at Imperial College.
 These packets are used to build ion and electron data products.
 The data products are grouped by date and written out to PDS compliant archive data files.
 One data file is created for each mode used in each day.
 IESGS also generates the labels for the archive data files.
 IES science products, archive and label files, and limited spectrograms are available to team scientists on the IESGS website.